 - FMC – Jane Pimblett

-- FM – Lynne Jones / Alison Armstrong
+- FM – Lynne Jones / Rashida Ahmad

 - FHSS – Adrian Cuthbert

-The Research Facilitators in BU’s Research and Knowledge Exchange Office (RKEO) can provide you with information and advice on developing your research career, including help identifying suitable funding opportunities such as fellowships.
+The Research Facilitators in BU’s Research Development and Support (RDS) can provide you with information and advice on developing your research career, including help identifying suitable funding opportunities such as fellowships.
 Research Facilitators are linked to Faculties:

 All BU staff have access to a career coaching session as part of the University’s subscription to the Employee Assistance Programme.
 This service can help you achieve short term goals, clarify longer term career objectives and explore a range of work/career issues to support your current role or career development within the University.
 The EAP career coaching guide provides further information.
 BU employees can call 0800 1116 387 to book an appointment.